Dangerous Streets and Highways Well Documented in Columbus Region

 Despite the efforts of city and regional planners and traffic engineers, accidents continue to injure and kill many thousands of Columbus-area residents.
 Between 2009 and 2011, there were 111,504 traffic crashes in the MORPC region, which includes Franklin and Delaware counties as well as parts of Licking and Fairfield counties.
 In these crashes, 293 people died and around 41,000 suffered injuries.

-Daily, 37 people are injured in traffic accidents.
+Daily, 37 people are injured in car accidents.
 One person dies every 3.75 days.
 Pedestrian and bicycle accidents are only two percent of all crashes, but account for 20 percent of fatalities.
 Any number of injuries and fatalities is too high, but the MORPC area saw a reduction in crashes and fatalities in the period 2009 to 2001, compared to the previous cycle, 2007 to 2009.

 The number of accidents in the most recent period declined by four percent and the number of fatalities went down by 3.1 percent.
 This is good news for the Columbus region.
 However, drivers are ultimately responsible for their own safety, according to a spokesperson for city planning and operations.
+If you have lost a loved one in a traffic accident, contact a Columbus wrongful death lawyer today at Elk & Elk.